Erasmus and co have Boks poised for a 3rd World Cup title

 Erasmus is articulate, intelligent and confident he can set out a winning formula and stick to it.
 He’s also adept at marshaling all resources.

-He selected flanker Siya Kolisi as the Springboks’ first black captain, and it had galvanizing affect for a team trying to unite a country.
+He selected flanker Siya Kolisi as the Springboks’ first black captain, and it had a galvanizing affect for a team trying to unite a country.

 He has willingly recalled players who’ve gone to get experience overseas, from flyhalf Faf de Klerk at Sale Sharks in England to Cheslin Kolbe and Francois Steyn, who are playing in France.